openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 1. ``otx test`` runs evaluation of a trained model on a particular dataset.

-Eval function receives test annotation information and model snapshot, trained in previous step.
+Test function receives test annotation information and model snapshot, trained in previous step.

 The default metric is mAP_50 measure.